Public Power District (402) 564-3171

 The residents in Fullerton utilize the Genoa Community Hospital, 18 miles east; Litzenberg Memorial Hospital in Central City, 20 miles south; and the Boone County Health Center in Albion, 22 miles north of Fullerton.

-Fullerton Health Care, located at 300 North 2nd Street, has a capacity of 75 units.
+Golden Living Communities, located at 300 North 2nd Street, has a capacity of 75 units.
 In addition to short- and long-term care, Fullerton Health also provides respite and adult day care.
 The professional staff provides 24-hour skilled nursing services; IV, physical, occupational, and speech therapy; peritoneal dialysis; specialized skin and wound care; medical transportation services; religious services; and full housekeeping and laundry.
-Golden Living Communities adjoins Fullerton Health Care.
-Golden Living Communities has 1 suite and 14 one-bedroom studios for a total of 15 units.
+Golden Living Communities also has 1 suite and 14 one-bedroom studios for a total of 15 units.
 Residents are provided with three meals a day, snacks, and medications.
 For further information, please contact (308) 536-2488.

 |First Presbyterian Church